Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 146. Increased oxygen consumption by the respiratory muscles may also contribute to what when dealing with mechanical ventilation?

-It may contribute to difficulty weaning patients off the ventilator.
+It may contribute to difficulties in weaning patients off mechanical ventilation.

 147. Is ventilation distributed evenly in the lungs?